Python Tkinter ToDo List

 • height: 8 rows in the vertical position are provided.

-• font: Times New Roman font is provided with 14 sizes.
+• font: Times New Roman font is provided in 14 sizes.

-• bd = 0 refers to the border is zero
+• bd = 0 refers to the border being zero

 • fg is the foreground color or the text color.

-• highlightthickness=0 every time the focus is moved to any item then it should not show any movement that is value 0 value is provided. by default it has some value.
+• highlightthickness=0 every time the focus is moved to any item, then it should not show any movement, that is value 0 is provided.
+By default, it has some value.

 • activestyle=”none” removes the underline that appears when the item is selected or focused.